PaulmannLighting/apis-saltans/aps/ARCHITECTURE.md

 - first fragments with total block count `0` are rejected;
 - follow-up fragments without an existing transaction are rejected;
 - out-of-bounds follow-up fragments drop the transaction.

+## Primitive Enum Conversions

+Fieldless enums with an integer `#[repr]`, such as APS broadcast addresses, frame types, and delivery modes, derive `num_enum::IntoPrimitive` and `num_enum::TryFromPrimitive`.
+Repr enums with payload-carrying variants cannot use these derives and retain their representation-specific parsing.